Sale of luxury food gift boxes in China plummet amid graft sweep

 The sale of traditional glutinous rice cakes was particularly hard hit, said Weng Yangyang, a senior official from the rice cake industry association.

-Xinhua said a gift box of rice cakes, which are wrapped in reed leaves and eaten during the annual Dragon Boat Festival in the spring, could sell for as much as 2,888 yuan.
+Xinhua said a gift box of rice cakes, which are wrapped in reed leaves and eaten during the annual Dragon Boat Festival in the spring, could sell for as much as 2,888 yuan ($480).

 "For those food companies that rely on selling gifts, and seek high profits, the market share has fallen even more, and times are hard," Weng said.